blurrycontour/zuul-gerrit/doc/source/launchers.rst

 **ZUUL_SHORT_NEWREV**
   The shortened (7 character) SHA1 of the new revision

+The following additional parameter will only be provided when zuul_url option is configured in ``zuul`` section of ``zuul.conf``:

+**ZUUL_URL**
+  The url for the zuul server.
+This adds the possibility to pass ZUUL_URL to jenkins.
+If not set, ZUUL_URL is not passed to Jenkins and the job will not be able to query Zuul at all (unless the URL is hardcoded in in some fashion).

 In order to test the correct build, configure the Jenkins Git SCM plugin as follows::